OpenVoiceOS/community-docs/docs/friends.md

 Secret Sauce AI is a coordinated community of tech minded AI enthusiasts working together on projects to identify blockers and improve the basic open source tools and pipeline components in the AI (voice) assistant pipeline (wakeword, ASR, NLU, NLG, TTS).
-The focus is mostly geared toward deployment on edge devices and self hosted solutions.
+The focus is mostly geared toward deployment on edge devices and self-hosted solutions.
 This is not a voice assistant project in and of itself, rather Secret Sauce AI helps AI (voice) assistant projects come together as individuals and solve basic problems faced by the entire community.